mingbowan/puttyCluster/README.md

 * to select windows with different pattern, using (pattern1)|(patern2)|.... , for example:  (.*myUser1.*)|(.*host2.*)

 ### license
-* free as free beer and free speech
+* free as in free beer and free as in free speech
 * use at your own risk